7 Ways for a Manager to Prepare for a Performance Review

 Preparing for an annual performance review starts with the hiring process.
 A well-written job posting and job description clearly spell out what is expected of the employee and what good performance should look like.

 Performance expectations don’t have to take the form of a formal job description.
-See how to write real performance expectations that make a difference for a more informal and effective way to develop and communicate performance expectations.
 Just be sure to discuss these expectations and goals with the employee and revisit them on a regular basis.
 Things can change, and when they do, the employee shouldn’t be the last to know.

 2. Provide Regular Feedback Throughout the Year